Don't Delay Early Intervention

 Stay Ahead of Your Child's Developmental Delay

 A newborn baby's brain is typically developed enough at birth to control basic functions such as breathing, sleeping, hearing, smelling, and eating.
-At this time, the baby's brain is not yet fully developed—in the first few years of life, the neurons within a child's brain continue to form the different areas of the brain.
+A newborn's brain is not yet fully developed.
+In the first few years of life, the neurons within a child's brain continue to form the different areas of the brain.
 These areas control motor regulation, emotional reactivity, attachment and affiliation, concrete thought, and abstract thought.
 If there is a delay in your child's development, one or more of these areas are at risk for improper development.

 Genetics predispose us to the way in which our brains develop; however, heredity is only one factor affecting human growth.
 We learn, starting as newborns, to express our development through movement, speech, and interaction.
 It is our surroundings and caregivers that teach us proper actions and reactions to social and environmental cues.